-Iowa State Fair – The Inside Scoop!posted in Architecture, Architect & Design, Cool Design, Cultural, Fairgrounds & Fair, General, Planning & Master Plan
+Iowa State Fair – The Inside Scoop!posted in Architecture, Architect & Design, Cool Design, Cultural, Equestrian Barn, Equine or Livestock Barn, Exhibition Building, Fairground Architect, Fairground Architecture, Fairground Design, Fairground Designer, Fairground Master Plan, Fairground Planner, Fairgrounds & Fair, General, Horse Arena, Horse Barn, Livestock Barn, Planning & Master Plan

-As fairground architects (fairground designers or master planners) we like to pay attention to what is new and interesting or what is happening around the Iowa State Fair.
+As a Fairground Architect (fairground designers or master planners) we like to pay attention to what is new and interesting or what is happening around the Iowa State Fair.
 Ok, we admit that we do not necessarily have the full inside scoop but, we do try to keep our “ears to the ground” regarding all things concerning the Iowa State Fair.

 Recently, we attended the Iowa State Fair Corndog Kickoff fundraiser, not only did we get some great “heads-up” information from fair insiders, but we also had a fun time for a great cause.
 According to the Blue Ribbon Foundation the event was a huge financial success raising over $350,000 for the Iowa State Fair in one night.

 When we think of the Iowa State Fair we think of several things – the Food, Agriculture, Animals, Midway, Art, Contests, Butter Cow, Museum, Parade, Champion Livestock, and People Watching.
 From the reconnaissance we can gather it appears as though this year will be no different.
 So, below are a few of our thoughts/findings regarding the information we gathered poking around and asking questions as it pertains to the upcoming 2012 Iowa State Fair: